cdsds210/b1-final-exam-review/src/graphs.md

 **Weighted Graph**

-Definition: ANy graph where each edge is assigned a numerical value, or "weight," which can represent a cost, distance, or other metric
+Definition: Any graph where each edge is assigned a numerical value, or "weight," which can represent a cost, distance, or other metric

 Can be Directed (With Potentially Different Weights for Different Directions)